 Being self-aware

 A skill often lacking in our extroverted counterparts is the ability to be introspective and self-aware (Hack Spirt).
-Basically, introverted people will take time to review their actions and behaviours.
-This allows the introvert to change their behaviour in the future if the results weren’t as expected.
+Introverted people will take time to review their actions and behaviours.
+This allows the introvert to change their behaviour in the future if the results aren’t as expected.
 For example, they could reflect on an event they attended to see if they said or did something that caused someone to feel hurt.

 The ability to self-reflect means introverts can adapt to changes in norms and values quicker than those who are extroverted.
 At work, an introvert’s calm, measured, lack of impulsivity, and thoughtful attitude can be beneficial to work projects and work relationships (Psych Central).
 Therefore, someone who is extroverted might benefit from knowing when to use self-awareness to help further their career.
 It will also help with managing healthier relationships.